 What is Humidity Sensor?

 A Humidity Sensor is an electronic device that can detect and measure vaporized water in any substance and converts it into an analogue signal.
-These sensors are in various sizes and functionality like handheld devices and on other hand, it can be found in larger embedded systems.
+These sensors are in various sizes and functionality like handheld devices and on the other hand, they can be found in larger embedded systems.

 There are basically three different types of humidity sensor is available.